nixilla/gather/documentation/try/demo_install.md

 ---

 # The Gather Environment
 Gather actually consists of several different servers and services that run in their own virtual network environment.
 More specifically, it utilizes container-based virtualization, which allows multiple isolated systems, called containers, to run on a single host and access a single kernel.
 The container we use is Docker and we use Docker Compose to define and script deployment configurations.
 In production, Gather is deployed and maintained using a DevOps model that takes advantage of this technology.

-For this demo, you will not need to know much about containers and docker although a basic understanding is helpful.
+For this demo, you will not need to know much about containers or Docker although a basic understanding is helpful.
 More information can be found on the [Docker website](https://www.docker.com/what-docker) if you are curious.

 In order to follow this run-through, you will need to have your met the prerequisites defined in the [previous section](index)